Kurt von Tippelskirch: World War II

-On 5 January 1941 he took command of the 30th Infantry Division, which participated in Operation Barbarossa.
+Tippelskirch remained on the General Staff in the early stages of World War II.
+He was promoted to Generalleutnant on 1 June 1940 and participated in the negotiations of the Armistice of 22 June 1940.

+On 5 January 1941, Tippelskirch took command of the 30th Infantry Division, which participated in Operation Barbarossa.
 As part of Army Group North, the division prevented the breakthrough of a Soviet corps on the river Pola and then went on to counterattack.
-The battle lasted a week and Tippelskirch distinguished himself as commander of the division, he was awarded on 23 November, the Knight's Cross of the Iron Cross.
-In the winter of 1942, the 30th Infantry Division was encircled in the Demyansk Pocket, and Tippelskirch was ordered to be flown out.
+The battle lasted a week and Tippelskirch, having distinguished himself as commander of the division, was awarded the Knight's Cross of the Iron Cross on 23 November.
+In early 1942, the 30th Infantry Division was encircled in the Demyansk Pocket, and Tippelskirch was ordered to be flown out.

-In August 1942, he was assigned as the liaison officer of the Italian 8th Army near the Don river.
+On 4 June 1942, Tippelskirch was placed in the Führerreserve (Leaders Reserve) of the German Army and on 27 August 1942 he was promoted to General der Infanterie (his seniority date as general was adjusted to 1 February 1942 on 16 November 1942).
+On 11 September 1942, he was assigned as the liaison officer of the Italian 8th Army near the Don river.
 This position was extremely difficult for Tippelskirch because he had no German staff at his disposal and the Italians were reluctant to seek advice from German officers.
 The Italian 8th Army was sent into the Battle of Stalingrad at the end of the year.
-Tippelskirch was recalled from the front in February 1943.
+Tippelskirch was recalled from the front in February 1943 and returned to the Führerreserve.